10secTW/ctf-writeup/2019/HITCON CTF/EmojiVM/rev/EmojiVM_en.md

 ### Solution
 by [@jaidTw](https://github.com/jaidTw)

 Reverse the binary and will find it read the source file then load it into `std::wstring`.
-It picks a `wchar_t` from the code each time to interpret as an opcode.
+It picks a `wchar_t` from the code at once to interpret as an opcode.

 Here's the type of all opcodes, we named it based on guessing its functionality.
 * `NOP`